duncanlettuce/arweave-bench/README.md

 Fetch: 5x 50k movie titles as JSON - ArWeave: 9.986s
 Fetch: 5x 50k movie titles as JSON - Digital Ocean: 3.142s
 ```

+Note: the `50k movie title` files are serialized using MessagePack, so they're not 1:1 with the `250k movie titles` file, but the difference ought to be neglible enough.